Skip to Content

 What Are the Best RV Step Covers on the Market?

-They’re very durable, they fit well, and they do a good job of cleaning your shoes while also providing excellent traction.
+In our opinion, and based on our experience, Prest-O-Fit Ruggids are the best step covers available.
+They’re very durable, fit well, and do a good job of cleaning your shoes while providing excellent traction.
 In other words, they check all the boxes of a high-quality RV step cover.

 Our Ruggids have lasted for as much as five years at a time.